 Based on the early reviews, Apple’s HomePod sounds amazing.
 It’s so good according to some that it rivals audio equipment priced nearly three times the $349 you’ll pay Apple for a HomePod.
 And in my testing, I agree: Apple has engineered an excellent sonic experience from a single unit.
 Plus the microphones are nearly flawless at hearing your voice commands regardless of how loud you’re playing music.

 Is the speaker worth $349 when you can spend a similar amount on other smart speakers?
 That’s a difficult question to answer for a few reasons.
 Generally speaking, if you’re all in on iOS and Apple Music, plus you don’t mind waiting for Siri to get smarter, you’ll be happy with a HomePod.
 I qualify on the first part of that equation, but not the second.
 And to be honest, I’m not sure the HomePod sounds that much better than some other speakers that have more smarts.
+If you’re looking for a big sound you might be better looking for something like a subwoofer for home theater, as they really pack a punch.

 By that I mean most of the “smarts” in the HomePod are in the sound experience.
 The device automatically configures itself for optimal sound when you first set it up.
 And HomePod repeats that algorithmic optimization whenever you move it.
 That’s smart.
 Does it really solve a problem though?